 A convenient calculator to help you determine the amount of joint fill material you will need for your permeable installation is available HERE.

-- Help keep contaminants such as fertilizers, pesticides, vehicle fluids, and pet waste out of storm sewers.
+- They help keep contaminants such as fertilizers, pesticides, vehicle fluids, and pet waste out of storm sewers.
 Once in the storm sewer, these materials end up in the waterways into which the sewers empty.

-- Help manage water volume.
+- They help manage water volume.
 The additional water that storm sewers contribute to waterways can accelerate shoreline erosion.

-- Help manage water temperature.
+- They help manage water temperature.
 Runoff from an asphalt parking lot absorbs heat from the asphalt and warms the waterway into which it empties.
 This temperature increase, called thermal pollution, can affect some aquatic life.

-- Help replenish groundwater and allow soil bacteria to break down potential pollutants naturally.
+- They help replenish groundwater and allow soil bacteria to break down potential pollutants naturally.

 - Reduce pollutant runoff into waterways